-- their contribution to inter-agency working, which includes providing a coordinated offer of early help when additional needs of children are identified; - that there are effective procedures in place to deal with allegations of abuse made by other children; - that an effective child protection policy is in place, together with a staff code of conduct and that all relevant polices are made available on the School's website; - ensuring that staff induction is in place with regard to child protection and safeguarding: - that all staff are clear about their roles and responsibilities; - that all staff are provided with Part One (or Annex A where appropriate) and Annex B of Keeping Children Safe in Education (DfE Sept 2022) - That appropriate filters and monitoring systems are in place to safeguard children from potentially harmful and inappropriate online material.
-Additional supportive material is provided in Annex D of KCSiE (DfE 2022). - that a Designated Safeguarding Lead and deputy(ies) are appointed as the safeguarding lead and deputies respectively and that their key activities in this area (and protected time for them) are explicit in the job description approved by the Governing Body; - that an appropriate senior member of staff from the school leadership team is appointed to the role of DSL;
+- their contribution to inter-agency working, which includes providing a coordinated offer of early help when additional needs of children are identified; - that there are effective procedures in place to deal with allegations of abuse made by other children; - that an effective child protection policy is in place, together with a staff code of conduct and that all relevant policies are made available on the School's website; - ensuring that staff induction is in place with regard to child protection and safeguarding: - that all staff are clear about their roles and responsibilities; - that all staff are provided with Part One (or Annex A where appropriate) and Annex B of Keeping Children Safe in Education (DfE Sept 2023); - that appropriate filters and monitoring systems are in place to safeguard children from potentially harmful and inappropriate online material and to review these as appropriate.
+Additional supportive material is provided in Annex D of KCSiE (DfE 2023).
+The Governing Body must ensure that the leadership team and staff are aware of the provisions in place, and that they understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training; - that online safety is a running and interrelated theme within the whole-school approach to safeguarding and related policies - that they review the DfE's filtering and monitoring standards, and discuss with IT staff and service providers what needs to be done to support the school in meeting these standards; - that a Designated Safeguarding Lead and deputy(ies) are appointed as the safeguarding lead and deputies respectively and that their key activities in this area (and protected time for them) are explicit in the job description approved by the Governing Body; - that an appropriate senior member of staff from the school leadership team is appointed to the role of DSL; - that the DSL and deputy(ies) undergo formal child protection training every two years, in line with KCSiE and HSCP procedures, and receive regular, at least annual, safeguarding updates via e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments, for example; - that acting in the best interests of children and young people is the priority and that a culture is created in which staff are confident to challenge senior leaders over any safeguarding concerns; - that staff have the necessary skills, knowledge and understanding to keep safe children who are looked after by a local authority;

-- that the DSL and deputy(ies) undergo formal child protection training every two years, in line with KCSiE and HSCP procedures, and receive regular, at least annual, safeguarding updates via e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments, for example; - that acting in the best interests of children and young people is the priority and that a culture is created in which staff are confident to challenge senior leaders over any safeguarding concerns; - that staff have the necessary skills, knowledge and understanding to keep safe children who are looked after by a local authority; - that children are taught about how to keep themselves safe, including online safety; - that a member of the Governing Body (usually the Chair) is nominated to be responsible in the event of an allegation of abuse being made against the Principal; - that safeguarding policies and procedures are reviewed annually and that information is provided to the local authority concerning them and concerning how the above duties have been discharged; - that Safeguarding is a standing item on all agendas of the Governing Body and Education Committee; - that the minutes of the annual review of safeguarding (Summer meeting conducted by the DSL and the Governor responsible for Child Protection) demonstrate the appropriate depth and breadth of the review; - that any referrals to the Disclosure and Barring service, Teaching Regulation Authority, Charity Commission or any other statutory authority are made when required.
+- that children are taught about how to keep themselves safe, including online safety; - that a member of the Governing Body (usually the Chair) is nominated to be responsible in the event of an allegation of abuse being made against the Principal; - that safeguarding policies and procedures are reviewed annually and that information is provided to the local authority concerning them and concerning how the above duties have been discharged; - that Safeguarding is a standing item on all agendas of the Governing Body; - that the minutes of the annual review of safeguarding (Summer meeting conducted by the DSL and the Governor responsible for Child Protection) demonstrate the appropriate depth and breadth of the review; - that any referrals to the Disclosure and Barring service, Teaching Regulation Authority, Charity Commission or any other statutory authority are made when required.